Welcome to the OSS Lab

 4. Deciphering microbial interactions in microbial communities using temporal metagenomics (currently in-between funding) (in collaboration with Christopher Quince).

-See also our past projects on anaerobic microbial communities: Engineering Synthetic Microbial Communities for Biomethane Production and Monitoring UK Anaerobic Digestion Microbiomes.
+See also our current and past collaborative projects on bioelectricty: Bio-Electrical Engineering Innovation Hub, anaerobic microbial communities: Engineering Synthetic Microbial Communities for Biomethane Production, and Monitoring UK Anaerobic Digestion Microbiomes.

-'Multi-site enzymes as a mechanism for bistability in reaction networks' by
+Congratulations to Clare on her first author paper 'Multi-site enzymes as a mechanism for bistability in reaction networks' @